 This, currently, seems to be my personal standard of performance.
 If I am engaged in any specific workings, then those too will be incorporated.
 Logging my activities in my journal consumes a bit of time too.

-Nettle: Yes!
+Alexander: Yes!
 The journal 😄 With this amount of practice I suppose the journaling of relevant experiences, progress, and insights will take another hour…

 “Believe me, my arm aches often from the strain on the wrist”